Raspberry Pi T3 Alliance Customized SD Card Image

 Materials you will need:

-- SD card Reader/Writer (if your laptop does not include one) to write the image, we recommend this Trascend USB 3.0 Reader / Writer TS-RDF5K.
+- SD card Reader/Writer (if your laptop does not include one) to write the image, every T3 Alliance RPi Box kit comes with one – if you do not have one this model also works: Trascend USB 3.0 Reader / Writer TS-RDF5K.

 - Micro SD Card to write image to – you may re-write existing cards over and over, but if you want to have spares on hand, we recommend this Sandisk 16GB card SDSQUAR-016G-GN6MA.